Marc-Hanson/portfolio-four/README.md

 # **Bewdley Spirits**

 Bewdley Spirits is a full-stack project built to display products and upcoming events for the company of the same name.
-It has CRUD functionality for registered users, and a username and password ensures data privacy.
+It has CRUD functionality for registered users, and a username and password ensures data privacy, email authentication is not yet enabled.
 The user authentication system chosen for this project was the django-allauth plugin, as Django is the framework I used to build the app.

 The project was designed with a MVP project plan to keep the different aspects of it managable.
 I used an Agile orientated approach to developing the product and my kanban board can be found in my repo as an attached GitHub project called 'Bewdley Spirits'.